-In particular, the Steering Committee was established, chaired by the Managing Director and CEO and including the Bank's first management line, which ensures a Board sharing process by the CEO and his/her direct reports with regards to decisions/processes of particular relevance in the company's management.

-In this context, the Steering Committee acts as a decision-making, consultative and reporting management body with the aim of:

-- ✓ supporting the Managing Director and CEO: - ✓ collaborating with the Managing Director in the preparation of the Business Plan and in the implementation of the main managerial initiatives; - ✓ strengthening the coordination and cooperation mechanisms between the various business, governance and control areas of the Bank and the Group, with a view to sharing the main business choices: - helping ensure the monitoring, coordination and integrated risk management and the safeguarding of the corporate value at Group level.
+- Steering Committee, chaired by the Managing Director and CEO and including the Bank's first management line, which ensures a Board sharing process by the CEO and his/her direct reports with regards to decisions/processes of particular relevance in the company's management.
+In this context, the Steering Committee acts as a decision-making, consultative and reporting management body with the aim of: - ✓ supporting the Managing Director; - ✓ collaborating with the Managing Director in the preparation of the Business Plan and in the implementation of the main managerial initiatives; - ✓ strengthening the coordination and cooperation mechanisms between the various business, governance and control areas of the Bank and the Group, with a view to sharing the main business choices; - ✓ helping ensure the monitoring, coordination and integrated risk management and the safeguarding of the corporate value at Group level.

-To this end, the Steering Committee envisages, in addition to a Plenary Session (which represents the phase during which the CEO may deem it useful to involve the entire top management in any highly relevant issue), also specific and separate thematic sessions (Business Plan, Shareholdings, Investments, Group Risk Analysis, Credit Strategies, Recovery Plan, Supervisory Remediation Plans).
+To this end, the Steering Committee envisages, in addition to a Plenary Session (which represents the phase during which the CEO may deem it useful to involve the entire top management in highly relevant issues), also specific and separate thematic sessions (Business Plan, Shareholdings, Investments, Group Risk Analysis, Credit Strategies, Recovery & Resolution Plan, Supervisory Remediation Plans).